ecampuscenter/equella/README.md

 # equella
-docker assemblage for evaluating equella.github.io cms
+docker assemblage for evaluating equella.github.io cmsironment.

+attempting to do this within codefresh.io's env